aneurin-h/AFCH-McGill/AFCH@McGill/Fall2025/ECSE222/ECSE 222 Lecture 20.md

 ![[image-72.png|257x137]]
 # Concatenating Counters with Enable and Output Carry
 Use output carry of first counter as enable for second
-	Thus the second will only tic
+	Thus the second will only tick when the first is full